A new characterization of the holographic entropy cone: Review of the RT cone

-The RT cone is known to be a polyhedral cone for all $\mathsf{N} $ \cite{Bao:2015bfa}, and is known fully up to $\mathsf{N}=5$ \cite{HernandezCuenca:2019wgh}, whereas the quantum entropy cone is known only up to $\mathsf{N} = 3$.
+The RT cone is known fully up to $\mathsf{N}=5$ \cite{HernandezCuenca:2019wgh}, whereas the quantum entropy cone is known only up to $\mathsf{N} = 3$.
 At $\mathsf{N} = 3$ the quantum entropy cone is delimited by subaditivity (SA), or equivalently non-negativity of mutual information (MI),

 and strong subaditivity (SSA), or equivalently non-negativity of conditional mutual information (CMI),

 and their permutations in the $\mathsf{N} +1$ parties.
 The holographic entropy cone is likewise specified by SA \eqref{eq:SA} at $\mathsf{N} =2$, but becomes more restricted for larger $\mathsf{N} $.
 Already at $\mathsf{N} =3$, we have a new inequality, called the monogamy of mutual information (MMI) \cite{Hayden:2011ag}, which can be expressed as the non-positivity of tripartite information,